 (meets the 3 credits required in the college coursework for Teaching Literacy Skills Methods)

-Please note: New students for the Spring- when completing the online application/registration form please select "2022 Spring Institute" as the term in the drop down.
+Please note: When completing the online application/registration form please select "2023 Spring Institute" under the course search term.

 How many courses do you need to become certified?

 Most teachers may have courses in their background that would satisfy some of the course requirements.
 The only definitive answer about how many courses that you may need must come from NY State.
 We suggest looking at the courses that you have taken to see if any of those courses are similar to what is required by NYS.
 If any course that you've taken sounds similar, we would suggest holding off taking that course or courses until you receive the official notification from NYS.

 To have your credentials evaluated by NYS visit the NYS Office of Teaching Initiatives and file for certification for Early Childhood Education Birth - Grade 2 to find out which courses that you have taken before may qualify.
 Do this as soon as possible - even before you enroll in any courses!
 There is a $100 fee to apply teacher certification, but once you've paid the fee you do not have to pay it again as long as you complete the process within three years and do not ask for more than two evaluations.
 Click here for detailed instructions on applying for certification.

 Under this pathway you are not required to do a practicum, field study or student teaching.
 NYS does not require teachers who are NYS certified to complete student teaching again when they are applying for additional certification.